 Capitol City Flyers is organized as a not-for-profit corporation.
 Member pilots own equity shares of the corporation.
 Currently shares are limited to 30 pilots.
 Each member pilot pays monthly dues towards corporate fixed expenses and hourly usage fees for aircraft time used.
-Monthly dues range from $170 to $220 per month depending on hours flown (you earn a $50 flying credit if you fly at least once during the month).
+Monthly dues range from $220 to $170 per month, depending on if you earn the $50 flying credit for flying at least an hour during the month.

 Prospective shareholders must be certificated private pilots or advanced primary students (solo, with more than 25 hours in the last 6 months).
 Additional insurance, currency and financial requirements must be met.
 There are also security requirements to operate out of Dane County Regional Airport.
 New pilots to MSN must take a security seminar and obtain an access badge.